Combining Rational maps and Kleinian groups via orbit equivalence: Mateable maps and a mateability framework

-Moreover, $H^\pm$ continuously extend as David homeomorphisms of $\D$. \end{enumerate} \end{prop} \begin{proof} 1) The existence of the topological conjugacy $H$ between $z^d$ and $A$ follows from the fact that $A$ is an expansive circle covering map of degree $d$ (recall that a \pwfm map is an expansive circle covering; see Definition~\ref{def-pwfm}).

 We now proceed to establish the David extension statement.
-Denote the break-points of (the piecewise M{\"o}bius definition of) $A$ by $x_1, \cdots, x_k$ (ordered counter-clockwise), and by $C_{j}$ (for $j\in \{1,\cdots, k\}$) the round circle containing the hyperbolic geodesic connecting the endpoints of $I_j=[x_j, x_{j+1}]$.
+Denote the break-points of (the piecewise M{\"o}bius definition of) $A$ by $x_1, \cdots, x_k$ (ordered counterclockwise), and by $C_{j}$ (for $j\in \{1,\cdots, k\}$) the round circle containing the hyperbolic geodesic connecting the endpoints of $I_j=[x_j, x_{j+1}]$.
 Further, denote the complementary component of $C_j$ containing $I_j$ by $U_j$.
-Since $A$ is piecewise M{\"o}bius (defined by members of $\textrm{Aut}(\disk)$), the Markov partition defined by $I_1,\cdots, I_k$ satisfies the following `complex Markov' property:

-Furthermore, by Lemma~\ref{no_mixed}, no periodic break-point $x_j$ is of mixed type.
+Since $A$ is piecewise M{\"o}bius (defined by members of $\textrm{Aut}(\disk)$), the Markov partition defined by $I_1,\cdots, I_k$ satisfies the following `complex Markov' property: $A(U_j)\supset U_{j'},\ \textrm{whenever}\ A(I_j)\supset I_{j'}.$ Furthermore, by Lemma~\ref{no_mixed}, no periodic break-point $x_j$ is of mixed type.
 The assumption that no periodic $x_j$ is asymmetrically hyperbolic implies that every periodic $x_j$ is symmetrically hyperbolic or symmetrically parabolic.
-By \cite[Theorem~4.12]{LMMN}, the map $H$ can be continuously extended to a David homeomorphism of $\disk$.
+By \cite[Theorem~4.12]{LMMN}, the map $H$ can be continuously extended to a David homeomorphism of $\disk$. \end{proof}